searls/emoruby/README.md

 ## The Language

-If I were a real programming language designer, I would have put a lot of thought into the syntax, semantics, and structure of emoruby.
-Instead I basically implemented a very inefficient find and replace from a fixed dictionary. (🐄🎩!)
+If I were a real language designer, I would have put a lot of thought into the syntax, semantics, and structure of emoruby.
+Instead I basically implemented an inefficient find-and-replace from a static dictionary. (🐄🎩!)

 Anyway, here is an example hello world program: